-Breaking News | Reps furious over zero funding for zips in SDGs’ 2020 budget
+Breaking News | Reps furious over zero funding for ZIPs in SDGs’ 2020 budget

 “If you have your ZZiP and it has not been done, we will crosscheck with her office to ensure that it is done”, he said.

-The Chairman urged his colleagues to exercise patience with the agency, as they commended the office, for performing credibly in the 2019 and part of 2020 budgets.
+The Chairman urged his colleagues to exercise patience with the agency, as they commended the office, for perfrorming credibly in the 2019 and part of 2020 budgets.

 On her part, the SSA assured that she would make available relevant documents to the Chairman and communicate with members on their intervention projects.